 Post by BCcampus Research Fellow Dr. Carmen Rodriguez de France, Indigenous Education, University of Victoria

-- What strategies, approaches, and methods did instructors use in their online teaching?
+- What strategies, approaches, and/or methods did instructors utilize in their online teaching ?

 - How was this different from what they have done before?

-- What did they learn about themselves when doing this work?
+- What have they learned about themselves when doing this work?